 Around 380 kilometres of crisscrossed fibre-optic cables creep along the ground; tendrils of silvery light, a confusion of trippy snail trails.

-Munro chose a colour palette sympathetic to the desert, omitting deep greens, because he saw none way back in 1992.
+Munro chose a colour palette sympathetic to the desert, omitting deep greens because he saw none way back in 1992.
+Instead, the spindly stems breathe and sway through a sympathetic desert spectrum of ochre, deep violet, blue and white.

 But back in daylight, with some truly local knowledge, you realise that this most modern of art installations is not just sitting alone on a barren desert, but actually on the cusp of a monumental outdoor gallery.